Keto Eggs Benedict (on Cauliflower Toast)

 - 1 egg

 - 8 ounces cooked ham (or Canadian bacon)

 Preheat your oven to 400°F. Line a baking sheet with a Silpat mat if you have one.

 Place the riced cauliflower in a microwave-safe bowl.
+Cover with plastic wrap, leaving one edge slightly open to vent.
 Cook on high for 6 minutes.

 Dump out the riced cauliflower onto a kitchen towel and let it cool to the point you can handle it without it burning.

 Once cool, wrap the towel around the vegetables and squeeze out as much liquid as you can.
 Place the cauliflower back into the bowl.

 Add the cheese, salt, pepper, garlic powder, paprika and egg.
 Mix well to thoroughly combine.